pedrogjmesquita/radio/README.md

 - **Client-Server Architecture:** The project implements a client-server model, where the client and server communicate using Java sockets.
 The server is responsible for handling client requests and responding to them.

+- **Internationalization:** The project uses the Resource Bundles to support multiple languages.
+The application is currently available in English, Portuguese, Spanish, German, French, Italian.

 - **Password Encryption:** The project incorporates password encryption for enhanced security.
 It ensures that sensitive information, such as user passwords, is stored securely in the database.

 - **MySQL Database Integration:** The project uses a MySQL database to store and manage data.
 This includes user information, configurations, and other relevant data.